-- Check all new plants and materials for tiny (1/16 inch), slow-moving, orange-red ants. - Test for your property for LFA: - Place chopsticks with a slight smear of peanut-butter every few feet in and around plants, yards, gardens, and nurseries (they particularly like bottoms of pots, moist areas, and banana leaf axles).
-Note: if it's dipped, there will be too much peanut butter and it make it more difficult to ID the ants. - 2.
-Leave them for about an hour. - 3.
+Test for your property for LFA:

+- 1. Place chopsticks with a slight smear of peanut butter every few feet in and around plants, yards, gardens, and nurseries (note: using too much peanut butter makes it difficult to identify the ants).
+They particularly like moist, shady areas, the bottoms of pots, and banana leaf axles. - 2.
+Leave them for about an hour during the day. - 3.
 Check all chopsticks.
 If the ants you see are black, or fast moving, are more than one color, or some of them have heads that are much larger than their bodies, they probably are not LFA.
-LFA are VERY small, a uniform orange color, and walk fairly slowly.
+LFA are VERY small, a uniform orange color, and walk fairly slowly. - 4.
 If you see ants on the chopstick that match this description, drop the stick into a zip-lock bag, place it in the freezer, and call the Hawai'i Department of Agriculture pest hotline at 643-PEST (statewide, toll free number) to make a report and get help.
-Do not move infested materials or live ants!
+Do not move infested materials or live ants! - 5.
+There is no way to eradicate the ants from the Big Island, so always test all new plants and materials for tiny (1/16 inch), slow-moving, orange-red ants.